yxwzaxns/recorder/src/phpmyadmin/doc/html/_sources/faq.txt

 Yes.

-Since release 4.5, phpMyAdmin supports only PHP 5.5 and newer.
-Since release 4.1 phpMyAdmin supports only PHP 5.3 and newer.
-For PHP 5.2 you can use 4.0.x releases.
+Since release 3.0 only PHP 5.2 and newer.
+For older PHP versions, use phpMyAdmin 2.11.x.

 .. _faq1_32: